Marquette Family Medicine Residency Program welcomes new residents

-MARQUETTE, Mich.
-(WLUC) - The Marquette Family Medicine Residency Program is pleased to welcome our new incoming residents beginning July 1, 2020.
+The Marquette Family Medicine Residency Program is pleased to welcome our new incoming residents beginning July 1, 2020.
 The residency program is a community based program through UP Health System – Marquette, affiliated with Michigan State University College of Human Medicine.

 “We have a great group of new residents this year,” said Program Director, Brian Waite, MD.
 “We’re all looking forward to working with them for the next three years and can’t wait to get started.”